-Compiled and written by Metal Leg editor Pete Fogel
+Much of this FAQ was compiled and written by Metal Leg editor Pete Fogel...

 with invaluable assistance from Tony Favia, Scott Silver, and Bill Pascador

 First, let's dispatch with a few perennial favorites:

 Did anyone in Steely Dan ever attend the University of Alabama?

 Is [Insert Name Of Character In Song] really about [Insert Real Person]?

 Who knows?
 Not us.